Bahrain at a Glance

 Business Communication in Bahrain

-The style of communication may be something to get used to, too.
+The style of communication may be something to get used to as well.
 It is not very direct and you will have to learn to interpret vague statements.
 This is due to the reluctance in Arab culture to be either the bearer of bad news or to simply refuse anybody anything.
 You are unlikely to ever receive a straight no in answer to your requests, and it’s a good idea to ban the word “no” from your vocabulary during business negotiations.
 A lack of commitment or very evasive language usually serves as sufficient indication of a negative answer.

 Communication in Bahrain may be more formal than in your home country.
 It is important to use someone’s full name including title when you greet them.
 The most senior person should always be greeted first.
 This reflects a structure of society which is still very hierarchical and based on traditional family values.